jovotech/jovo-cli/integrations/target-serverless/docs/README.md

 To deploy your Jovo app to [AWS Lambda](https://www.jovo.tech/marketplace/server-lambda), you can use [this example on GitHub](https://github.com/jovotech/jovo-sample-alexa-googleassistant-lambda).

-To enable a [URL endpoint](https://www.serverless.com/blog/aws-lambda-function-urls-with-serverless-framework) for your function, you can add the following property:
+To enable a [URL endpoint](https://www.serverless.com/blog/aws-lambda-function-urls-with-serverless-framework) for your function, you can add the following property.
+This is supported by Serverless `v3.12.0` and up.

 ```js
 new ServerlessCli({